terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ImplementationAtEachLayer/DomainLayer.txt

  .. note:: **Regarding value attributes of @Transactional annotation**

     There is a value attribute in \ ``@Transactional``\  annotation.
 However, this attribute specifies which Transaction Manager to be used when multiple Transaction Managers are declared.
     It is not required to specify when there is only one Transaction Manager.
-    When it is required to use multiple Transaction Managers, refer to \ `Spring Reference Document <http://docs.spring.io/spring/docs/4.1.4.RELEASE/spring-framework-reference/html/transaction.html#tx-multiple-tx-mgrs-with-attransactional>`_\.
+    When multiple Transaction Managers need to be used, refer to \ `Spring Reference Document <http://docs.spring.io/spring/docs/4.1.4.RELEASE/spring-framework-reference/html/transaction.html#tx-multiple-tx-mgrs-with-attransactional>`_\ .

  .. note:: **Default isolation levels of main DB are given below.**